Monticello, Arkansas

-Monticello (/ˌmɒntɪˈsɛloʊ/ MON-tiss-EL-oh) is a college town in and the county seat of Drew County, Arkansas.
-As of 2023, it had an estimated population of 8,175.
+Monticello (/ˌmɒntɪˈsɛloʊ/ MON-tiss-EL-oh) is the county seat of Drew County, Arkansas.
+As of 2024, it had an estimated population of 8,185.
 Founded in 1849 in the Arkansas Timberlands near the Arkansas Delta region, the city has long been a commercial, cultural and educational hub for southeast Arkansas.
 With a historically agriculture- and silviculture-based economy, it has diversified to include growth from the medical sector and the University of Arkansas at Monticello.

 History

 19th century

+When Drew County was founded on November 26, 1846, it was a sparsely settled frontier.
+A hilltop settlement named Rough and Ready, named for Zachary Taylor, was the primary settlement in the county at the time of creation and served as the first county seat.
+The community became infamous for fights, duels, and lawlessness.
+When the county sought to build the first courthouse in 1851, it was decided to move 1 mi north and establish a new town, Monticello.
+The only remnant of the old frontier village is Rough and Ready Cemetery, now located within city limits.
+Monticello was incorporated December 20, 1852; early settlers were proponents of Jeffersonianism and thus named the town for Thomas Jefferson's famous Monticello plantation near Charlottesville, Virginia.

-When Drew County was founded on December 18, 1849, the county seat was moved from Rough and Ready.
-The first courthouse was built in 1851, and a second courthouse was erected in 1857.
+The first courthouse was built in 1851 in the Monticello town square, with a second building was erected in 1857.
 Two trials were held in that courthouse in March and September 1859 to consider whether the slave Abby Guy ought to be freed.
 She said that a former master had manumitted her but that years later, she was illegally kidnapped and re-enslaved by his brother.
 The first trial in her freedom suit resulted in a hung jury, but the second jury of twelve local white men found in her favor.
 Top lawyers worked on her case, and she married another white man who assisted her.
-The case was appealed to the state supreme court, which ruled in Guy's favor.
+The case was appealed to the Arkansas Supreme Court, which ruled in Guy's favor.
 She was set free as were her children because they were born to a free woman.
 During the American Civil War, several small skirmishes were fought around Monticello.
 The Rodger's Female Academy was used as a military hospital for Confederate soldiers.